 - Vegetable stock can be used if you’re a vegetarian.

-Tapioca flour, which is also known as the arrowroot flour can be found in most baking sections of a supermarket and in health food stores.
+- Tapioca flour or arrowroot flour can be found in most baking sections of a supermarket and in health food stores.

-- 1/2 tsp garlic powder or 1 small garlic clove, finely diced
+- ½ teaspoon garlic powder or 1 small garlic clove, finely diced

 - sea salt

-Add chicken stock, oil and tapioca flour to a small heavy bottom saucepan.
+- Add the chicken stock, oil and tapioca flour to a small heavy bottom saucepan.
 Whisk together until well combined and tapioca is dissolved, more or less.
-Then bring mixture to boil and remove from the heat.Whisk again, it should thicken quite a bit.
+Then bring the mixture to the boil and remove from the heat.Whisk again, it should thicken quite a bit.